Football clubs

 1921 - 1925

-Hollington St Johns were also known as Hollington Boys Club and the team was established by members of St Johns Hollington Boys Club; home games were played at Blacklands Terrace.
+Also known as Hollington Boys Club, Hollington St Johns were formed by members of St Johns Hollington Boys Club.
+Home matches were played at Blacklands Terrace.

-There was also a previous club connected to the church named St Johns Hollington United.
+There was a previous church‑connected club named St Johns Hollington United.

 Hollington United